Programming as Theory Building: Peter Naur's Essay

 How to View Files in an RPM Package on Linux

-Posted on Thu, 25 Dec 2025 in Systems • Tagged with linux, rpm, packages, commands, systems, administration, dnf, yum
+Posted on Thu, 25 Dec 2025 in Infraestructura • Tagged with linux, rpm, paquetes, comandos, administracion, dnf, yum

 Quick guide to inspecting the contents of RPM packages and determining which packages own specific files on your Linux system.